suent/Carpenter.AzurePipelines/docs/variables.md

 ### Carpenter.Project

 The name of the project.
 This value is set by the `project` parameter.
-If not supplied, Carpenter.Project defaults to the value of the `Build.DefinitionName` variable.
+If parameter is notsupplied, the default value is the value of the `Build.DefinitionName` variable.

 ### Carpenter.Project.Path